1. About this guidance

 As network traffic is encrypted between EUDs and the GMM / GP servers, protective monitoring solutions will not provide meaningful results unless analysing traffic that has been decrypted on the GMM / GP servers.

-The GMM and GP servers should be deployed in the presentation layer of the enterprise network to minimise the exposure of core networking services and limit access to those services that are explicitly required for GFE and GD to function.
+The GMM and GP servers should be deployed in the presentation layer of the corporate network to minimise the exposure of core networking services and limit access to those services that are explicitly required for GFE and GD to function.
 The GMM and GP require access to application servers, such as email.
 Where possible, organisations should make use of existing mediation services in the presentation layer (such as a reverse proxy or mail edge transport server) rather than add additional firewall rules to the internal firewall to permit access to services within the core network.

 4. Technical assessment